S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Evaluation

-The 3D MOT benchmark in JRDB mandates that all pedestrians be tracked, regardless of their movements.
-However, our framework only tracks moving objects.
-Therefore, if the bounding boxes in the merged detection from $\mathbb{B}_p$ with confidence scores higher than 0.8 do not fulfill our stable tracking hypotheses, they may be the bounding boxes of stationary humans.
-To comply with the 3D MOT benchmarks in JRDB, these bounding boxes will not be input into our framework but tracked in a parallel process that employs our \textit{tracking by detection} algorithm.
+\textnameSMAT{} is specifically designed to track moving objects, while the 3D MOT benchmark provided by JRDB requires tracking all pedestrians, regardless of their movements.
+As a result, the merged detection may include some bounding boxes that do not meet our criteria for stable tracking hypotheses, as they may correspond to stationary humans.
+These bounding boxes will not be directly incorporated into \textnameSMAT{} but will be tracked in a parallel process using \emph{tracking by detection} that we described in \prettyref{sec:frontend}.